turbidwater/WhichAisle/PhoneApplication/README.txt

 //=== Further Setup ===
 To set up this project in Flash Builder, create a new ActionScript Mobile project and create it in the directory where you've checked out this repo.
 No added permissions should be needed for this project.
 Target whatever mobile devices you want.
 This was built with Android in mind.
+Tested for the Google Nexus S as the simulator target.

 After creating the project, go into the PhoneApplication-app.xml file and make sure that renderMode is set to
 direct: